Server Installation

 This is your configuration file.
 It uses a format called TOML.
 Refer to the Server Maintenance section for more info on this file.

-, you want to paste in your AuthKey you copied in the first step.
+For now, we only care about the AuthKey field.
+Between the quotes '', you want to paste in your AuthKey you copied in the first step.

 For our example key, it should then look like this:

-field.
+Give your server a name, too, in the Name field.
 You can format this with colors and more, please refer to this section on Name customization in the server maintenance page.

-If you picked a different Port other than 30814, make sure to replace it here under Port
+If you picked a different Port other than 30814, make sure to replace it here under Port.

 5. Validation

-messages.
+Now run your server again, and see if it spits out any more [ERROR] messages.
 It should just stay open.
-At this point, you can start BeamMP through the BeamMP-Launcher and you should find your server by the Name you entered in the ServerConfig.toml
+At this point, you can start BeamMP through the BeamMP-Launcher and you should find your server by the Name you entered in the ServerConfig.toml in the server list.

 5.1 How to add mods to your server

-Vehicle mods and map mods are different to install, but both require you to put them in your server's (Resources/Client
+Vehicle mods and map mods are different to install, but both require you to put them in your server's (Resources/Client) folder.
+Simply slide any mod you want to add in that folder.

 5.2 General Mods

-If you only wanted to add modded vehicles, you simply put the zip file of the mod in the Resources/Client
+If you only wanted to add modded vehicles, you simply put the zip file of the mod in the Resources/Client folder.
+They will automatically be downloaded by anyone who joins your server.

 5.3 Maps

 All default maps (maps which aren't mods) work out-of-the-box and do not have to be installed.
-You simply change the Map
+You simply change the Map setting in the ServerConfig.toml file to any of these.
+For any other modded maps, do this:

-file in your server's (Resources/Client
+1. Put your map's .zip file in your server's (Resources/Client) folder.

 Now, when someone joins your server, it should download the map automatically and work as expected.

-(tilde) key (if you're on a non-US keyboard, look at the Toggle System Console action in the Options > Controls > Bindings menu, under the General Debug section), and run print(getMissionFilename())
+If this does NOT work, install the map in your singleplayer BeamNG.drive, launch it and enter the map.
+Then, open the Console by pressing the ~ (tilde) key (if you're on a non-US keyboard, look at the Toggle System Console action in the Options > Controls > Bindings menu, under the General Debug section), and run print(getMissionFilename()).
+This should then show you the name to use.

 That's it!
 Your modded map should now be available to join!